fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 	It might have some grain of truth to it?
 In that one of the key factors that enabled Japan to succeed in its textile industrialization was through[ keeping wages depressed](https://pseudoerasmus.com/2017/10/02/ijd/) whilst productivity went up, i.e. doing away with the prevailing piece-rate mechanism to compensate labor and instead replacing it with **hourly wages**.

-[^2]: Theories about Alienation are theories about encountering an alien, deterritorializing force that knows no bounds, no taboos, and profanes everything it touches.
+[^2]: Theories about Alienation are essentially theories about encountering an alien, deterritorializing force that knows no bounds, no taboos, and profanes everything it touches.

+	(à la Nick Land - Capitalism as an alien entity reaching out across time seeding itself to humanity's past to assemble itself in the future) (which is crazy because [how intelligent something must be to anticipate the various ways humanity could evolve in the future](https://www.lesswrong.com/posts/SwcyMEgLyd4C3Dern/the-parable-of-predict-o-matic)) (the more boring explanation is that Capitalism is *just* like pipes, [it's an instrumentally useful way](https://www.lesswrong.com/w/instrumental-convergence#:~:text=Suppose%20you%20landed%20on%20a%20distant%20planet%20and%20found%20a%20structure%20of%20giant%20metal%20pipes%2C%20crossed%20by%20occasional%20cables.%20Further%20investigation%20shows%20that%20the%20cables%20are%20electrical%20superconductors%20carrying%20high%2Dvoltage%20currents.) of allocating resources, just like pipes are a useful form factor to move liquid)

 	You can understand phenomena like Luddism, which I struggled to understand before, why would anyone be against increasing productivity (╭ರ_•́).
 But this is easier to understand when you see this a first-contact story, of a group of people meeting an alien force that is the constant flattening into money ('exchange value' as Marx would term it) of everything by the market.

-	I have some sympathy towards this view of society, but we often have
+	I have some sympathy towards this view of society, but we often have very romanticized view of the past, and deep bias for the status quo, such that it's often hard to really grok how improved the life of the median person has been since our [economy grew exponentially](https://ourworldindata.org/what-is-economic-growth) (i.e. how it seems normal to just expect total economic output to grow a fixed X amount of percent), and how we can [still be better](https://ourworldindata.org/much-better-awful-can-be-better).